Sweets

 Input Devices

-Keyboard, cursor, touch, tablet, and switch-device support.
+Keyboard, cursor, and hardware-switch configuration.

 sweets.keyboard{ ... }